whuii/whuii.github.io/_publications/iop-aaai2025.md

 citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---

-Pareto Front Learning (PFL) has been one of the effective means to resolve multi-objective optimization problems through exploring all optimal solutions to learn the entire Pareto front.
+Abstract: Pareto Front Learning (PFL) has been one of the effective means to resolve multi-objective optimization problems through exploring all optimal solutions to learn the entire Pareto front.
 Pareto Hypernetwork (PHN) is a new promising way to generate the sequence of Pareto-optimal solutions that can be further used as potential solutions to constitute the Pareto front.
 However, the existing PHN-based approaches suffer from two performance issues: They take as inputs human-crafted